hetzneronline/community-content/tutorials/how-to-install-SmartOS/how_to_install_SmartOS_without_the_need_for_USB_flash_drive.md

 root@Ubuntu-2010-groovy-64-minimal ~ #
 ```

-Now we, are ready to update the grub configuration with the `update-gub2` command.
+Now we are ready to update the grub configuration with the `update-grub2` command.

 ```
 root@Ubuntu-2010-groovy-64-minimal ~ # update-grub2